How to Get a Funded Trading Account with The Funded Trader

 • Unlimited timeframes, full trading freedom

-Though longer in duration, Dragon is perfect for those seeking low pressure and low cost.
+Though longer in duration, the funded trader Dragon Challenge is perfect for those seeking low pressure and low cost.

 4. Common reasons why traders fail TFT challenges